Accidents Caused by Truck Driver Fatigue

 Below is an overview of the FMCSA’s hours-of-service rules:

-For property-carrying drivers (truck drivers transporting goods, deliveries,
+- For property-carrying drivers (truck drivers transporting goods, deliveries, and other property):

 - Drivers may not drive for more than 11 hours after an off-duty period of 10 hours